drufball/yosai/_drafts/tunnel-vision.md

 Moto couldn't read the labels on the boxes in the dark, so he slid the door shut behind him and struck a match.
 He cupped his hands around the flame carefully to keep the light from shining too visibly.
 He slid the spent matches into his belt alongside the keys.

 It took a while, but eventually Moto figured out the organization scheme of the records.
 The archive was arranged primarily by the house of whichever Dagger led the mission.
 Each of the four major sections stretched towards the back of the room, the contracts getting older as they went.
 But the contracts weren't strictly chronological.
-There seemed to be some attempt to group contracts by their leader, which left Moto moving back and forth down the Zephys archives looking for Soundstealer.
+Some attempt had been made to group contracts by their leader, which left Moto moving back and forth down the Zephys archives looking for Soundstealer.

-Moto started running low on matches, so he lit a lantern.
+Moto started running low on matches, so he took the lantern off the wall and lit it.
 It had been nearly 30 minutes and no one had walked by the archives, so Moto figured he could risk the light.
 He kept its flame low, just in case.

 Moto found what he was looking for roughly 15 years back in the archives.
 He lifted the box from the shelf carefully, wiping away a thick layer of dust.
 He pulled out a stack of contracts and thumbed through them.